From Intermediate to Advanced — 5 Wildlife Photography Tips

 Calling back to Tip 1, you’ll notice how in efforts to showcase the amazing iridescence of this male Violet-green Swallow, I was diligent in aligning myself with the sun as to have my shadow pointing directly at the subject.
 While the light was harsher than I would generally like for most photography situations, the strong sun allowed the iridescence to pop, and facilitated the super fast shutter speed.

 When working with a bird with such contrasting plumage in strong light, it was very important that I locked in my manual settings and kept my camera from deviating from this exact exposure.
-I highly encourage anyone that wants to learn more about this to read my blog post: The Limitations of Auto ISO for Wildlife Photography.
+I highly encourage anyone that wants to learn more about this to read my blog post:

 Bare-throated Tiger-Heron, Costa Rica